BaluHarshavardan99/Hallucination-in-Chat-bots/Milestone-2/readme.md

-This repository conatins milestone-2 code for the final course project - "Faithful Benchmark for Information-Seeking Dialogue - Fact Hallucinations Detection and Prevention" and detailed instructions to run the code
+This folder conatins milestone-2 code for the final course project - "Faithful Benchmark for Information-Seeking Dialogue - Fact Hallucinations Detection and Prevention" and detailed instructions to run the code

 Instructions to run the code:
 1) For task-1: "python task1.py" - it will train and test the model.
 And after training, it will save the generated model as task1_model.pth.
 If we want to just test the model, we can comment out trainer.fit and torch.save lines from the code.